Fundament-Software/scopes/doc/intro.rst

   available on the page).
 * Build libffi using ``./configure --enable-shared=no --enable-static=yes && make`` and
-  softlink (no copy) the generated build folder (e.g. ``x86_64-unknown-linux-gnu``) as ``libffi`` in the repo folder.
+  softlink (no copy) the generated build folder (e.g. ``x86_64-unknown-linux-gnu``) as ``libffi`` in the workspace folder.
-* Check SPIRV-Tools build instructions to verify that its dependency on SPIRV headers is satisfied.
+* Check SPIRV-Tools' build instructions to verify that its dependency on SPIRV headers is satisfied.
 Build SPIRV-Tools using
   ``mkdir build && cd build && cmake .. -DCMAKE_BUILD_TYPE=Release && make``
   in ``scopes-repo/SPIRV-Tools/build``.
 * SPIRV-Cross does not have to be built.
-* In the base directory, run ``genie gmake`` once to generate the project Makefiles.
+* In the workspace folder, run ``genie gmake`` once to generate the project Makefiles.
 * To build in debug mode, run ``make -C build``.
 For release mode, use ``make -C build config=release``.
 * There should now be a ``scopes`` executable in the `bin` folder.
 * For the clang bridge to work properly, copy or link `clang/lib/clang/5.0.x/include` to `scopes-repo/lib/clang/include`.
-* For a fresh rebuild, just remove the ``build`` directory before running make.
+* For a fresh rebuild, just remove the `build` directory before running ``make`` again.

 Building Scopes on macOS
 ~~~~~~~~~~~~~~~~~~~~~~~~